Mulwor/note-app/0_interview/on-english/REACT.md

 </details>

 <details>
-<summary>* What are children props?</summary>
+<summary>What are children props?</summary>

-Children is a special prop that lets you pass content between the opening and closing t2ags of a component.
+Children is a special prop that lets you pass content between the opening and closing tags of a component.

 </details>